allbin/styles/README.md

 # styles
-A repo for storing the styleguide for Allbin and base component examples.
+A repo for storing the style guide for Allbin and base component examples.